KamranAzeem/kubernetes-katas/08-storage-basic.md

 pvc-857123f5-5762-11ea-b461-42010aa601ba   1Gi        RWO            Delete           Bound      default/nginx-persistent-storage-nginx-statefulset-0   standard                16m
 ```

 Notice there are no new PVCs.
 Lets see if this is the same PVC, which had our index.html in it.
-We check that by accessing nginx service through multitool.
+We check that by accessing nginx service, again.

 ```
-$ kubectl exec -it multitool-5cb86d97cb-bq2t5 bash

-bash-5.0# curl 10.4.1.226
+$ curl 192.168.49.2:30208

-<h1>Nginx with a mounted PVC!</h1>
+Nginx with a mounted PVC!
-bash-5.0#
 ```